 Because there is less mass at the scissors' tips, this section of the blade is the weakest part.
 The torsional edge provides greater cutting ability at the tips.
 Combined with proper tension and set, this angle change design also allows the tips of the scissors to cut as smoothly and with the same force as the scissor cuts at the pivot point.
 The slightly less angle at the tips also offers a bit more of edge protection where they are most prone to nicks.

 HOW WILL YOU BENEFIT FROM HAVING A PROPER TORSIONAL EDGE?

 Most importantly, you will benefit from the fact that less metal is removed while servicing your shears.
 As a result, the life of your treasured scissors will be greatly extended.
 Also, whether you are a beautician, stylist, or dog groomer, the scissors will cut and perform the way the scissor was intended to from the factory.
 You will be able to perform slide cutting with the main body of the blade, and be able to blunt cut and chip with the tips.
 In short, you can expect your scissors to be sharper than new, but maintain the factory "feel" that made you purchase the shear in the first place.

-HOW CAN I LINK MY SITE TO YOUR SITE?Use the following information to create a text link:
+HOW CAN I PLACE A LINK TO YOUR WEBSITE ON MY WEBSITE?Thank you for your interest in our company and website.
+Please use the following information to create a text link on your website: